carlonicora/RAW/masters_guide.md

 You have seen how I create an adventure and -hopefully- you haven't lost the main logic behind it.
 To create the adventure you read it took me 15', plus writing time.
 In the writing time, I managed to write a few more details.

-Let's now go to a step-by-step point to create your own adventure
+Let's now go to a step-by-step point to create your own adventure!

 #### Adventure Main Questions
 1. What is the goal of the adventure?